nicbet/vscode-monokai-nicbet/README.md

   "editor.fontSize": 15
 ```

+## What's New?

+- `0.1.1` Add support for React (JS, JSX) syntax highlights
+- `0.1.0` Initial Color theme with support for Ruby and Ruby on Rails

 ## Features

 That's the list of things I wanted to focus on while developing my version of Monokai: